LAS Student Handbook

 - Communication 111 and 112

-Students may register for Rhetoric 101-102, Rhetoric 103-104, Rhetoric 108, and ESL 114-115 only by placement into the sequence.
+Students may register for Rhetoric 101-102, Rhetoric 103-104, ESL 111-112, or ESL 115 only by placement into the sequence.
 Students should see their advisor if they have questions about the appropriate placement in a Comp I class.

-If you are a transfer student with fewer than 4 hours of credit in rhetoric or composition, see your admissions/records officer concerning a composition transfer examination.
+If you are a transfer student with fewer than 4 hours of credit in rhetoric or composition, see your admissions/records officer concerning completion of the requirement.

 Students with special needs must enroll in other courses before they can take one of the required composition courses.
-Currently, the only preparatory course is ESL 113.
 You may count no more than a total of 9 hours toward the minimum hours for graduation, which includes both the preparatory course and the course(s) satisfying the Composition I requirement.

 Foreign students should see "English Competence" for foreign students in Programs of Study for a discussion of English requirements applicable to their situation.